|

 Rates include*:

-Accommodation in the bunkhouse with the last night at a hotel in Billings, All meals (except last night dinner) & 5 riding days
+Accommodation in the bunkhouse, All meals & 5 riding days

 * prices are per person based on double/twin occupancy